tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ When you activate this kilt, you may walk on walls or steep cliffs as if they were level ground.
 You can run straight up a vertical wall – just stay clear of the ceiling, as the kilt’s magic fails if you go upside-down.
 The kilt’s effect lasts for the rest of the battle.

 **Quirk:** Sworn to abjure underwear of all forms.

 ---

+#### Kilt of the Swamp Leech

+_Recharge 11+:_ The power of the lizardfolk shamans who wove this kilt flows through you.
+After an enemy targets you with an attack, you may activate this belt to leech off their good luck.
+You use the same result that they used to attack you for your next attack.

+**Quirk:** Takes advantage of others.

+---